Report ComparisonPrivate Companies vs. Police Services – The Differences in Police Screening Checks

 (there is a chart showing a comparison of reports and items below)

 A thorough police check should involve a search of several different databases, at both the national and local levels.
 Third-party companies only have access to the national database of criminal convictions in Canada, maintained by the RCMP.
 While this information is useful, it should not stop there.
-There can often be additional detail from local police databases that does not get surveyed in a third-party background check.
+There can often be additional detail from local police databases that does not get surveyed in a third-party record check.

 A third-party check will only reveal Criminal Code convictions for which fingerprints were taken.
 Some may also confirm the existence of charges before the courts that have not yet been resolved, and possibly the existence of conditions, restrictions or prohibitions imposed on the subject that are currently in effect.
 Some may even acknowledge the existence of a warrant of arrest for the subject if one exists.
 Any of this information, if present, might be acknowledged but not confirmed, as these companies do not contact individual police agencies to follow up, nor will police services provide this information to them for privacy reasons.
 When this occurs, they may advise the applicant to obtain this information themselves, directly from a police service.
 This can add considerable delay and expense for the applicant.